Follow the Lights to Holiday Cheer! Last Updated 12/19

 Ride Along with Santa

-Another fun-filled experience is aboard the Northern Lights Limited – Train Rides with Santa, at the Railroad Museum of New England in Thomaston.
+Another fun-filled experience is aboard the Northern Lights Limited, at the Railroad Museum of New England in Thomaston.
 An evening holiday train ride with Santa features a Festival of Lights both inside and outside the train and at historic 1881 Thomaston Station.
 During this hour-and-20-minute ride, children of all ages will enjoy a journey to Santa's Train Workshop where Santa will board and merrily greet everyone.

-The Connecticut Trolley Museum in East Windsor is offering “Winterfest & The Tunnel of Lights,” a trolley ride that carries visitors into the festive season!
-Beginning November 27 and running through December, visitors can ride the open “electric sleigh” through the “Tunnel of Lights” accompanied by motormen singing traditional Christmas carols.
+The Connecticut Trolley Museum in East Windsor is offering “Winterfest & Tunnel of Lights," a trolley ride that carries visitors into the festive season!
+Beginning November 29 and running through December 29, visitors can ride the open “electric sleigh” through the “Tunnel of Lights” accompanied by motormen singing traditional Christmas carols.

 - Other popular festivals of lights happening in the state include the must-do “Holiday Light Fantasia” in Goodwin Park in Hartford, open nightly from Thanksgiving Day to New Year’s Day.
 Drive through two miles of lighted animations that celebrate Christmas, Hanukkah, Kwanza, New Year’s and Three Kings Day.
 On your whimsical and fantastic journey, you’ll see a wonderland of more than one million lights!